Payment Update Notice

 The encoding method plays a crucial role in determining the audio quality and file size of M4A vs AAC files.
 M4A files typically utilize the AAC codec for compression, ensuring high-quality audio reproduction with efficient file sizes.
 AAC files, on the other hand, employ a similar encoding method but may offer more flexibility in adjusting compression settings, allowing users to prioritize either file size or audio quality based on their preferences.

-• step 2.
+• Step 2.
 Launch the software and click on the "Add Files" button to import your M4A or AAC files.

-convert audio with hitpaw video converter
+convert audio with HitPaw Univd

-• step 3.
+• Step 3.
 Choose your desired output format from the list of supported options.

-convert audio with hitpaw video converter
+convert audio with HitPaw Univd

-• step 4.
+• Step 4.
 Customize any additional settings, such as bitrate or sample rate, to optimize the output quality.

-• step 5.
+• Step 5.
 Click on the "Convert" button to start the conversion process.

-convert audio with hitpaw video converter
+convert audio with HitPaw Univd

-• step 6.
+• Step 6.
 Once the conversion is complete, you can access your newly converted files and enjoy them on any device or platform.

-convert audio with hitpaw video converter
+convert audio with HitPaw Univd

 Watch the following video to learn more details: